Frequently Asked Questions

 does kcrw support affordable housing?

 Yes!
 We share Park City’s deep commitment to affordable and workforce housing.
-Our teachers, healthcare workers, police officers, and service employees are essential to our community, and they deserve the opportunity to live close to where they work.
-In fact, many of our members live in affordable housing here in Park City.
+Our teachers, healthcare workers, first responders, and service employees are essential to our community, and they deserve the opportunity to live close to where they work.
+In fact, many of KCRW’s members live in affordable housing here in Park City.

 who owns the land for the proposed clark ranch development?